dockersamples/genai-app-demo/tests/TESTCONTAINERS.md

 make test
 ```

-**Note**: This will start all containers (Ollama, backend, frontend) and run all tests.
+**Note**: This will start all containers (backend, frontend) and run all tests.
 The first run might be slow as Docker images are downloaded and built.

 ### Specific Test Categories